Ioannis Bourousis: Professional career

 In the 2014–15 season, Bourousis won the EuroLeague 2014–15 season championship, after his team, Real Madrid, defeated his former team, Olympiacos, by a score of 78–59 at the 2015 EuroLeague Final Four.
 Real Madrid also eventually finished the season winning the 2014–15 Spanish League championship, after a 3–0 series score in the ACB Finals against Barcelona.
 With that trophy, Bourousis' club won the Triple Crown.

 In September 2015, Bourousis signed a contract with the Spanish ACB team Saski Baskonia.
 On December 30, 2015, he was named Spanish League Player of the Month, after being MVP of the week three times in the first half of the 2015–16 ACB season.
 He repeated his win again as the Spanish League's Player of the Month in January 2016, after averaging 18.5 points and 7 rebounds per game, including 24 points scored in his team's win against Real Madrid.
 On May 23, 2016, he was named the Spanish League's MVP of the 2015–16 season, after averaging 12.9 points, 7.1 rebounds, 2.2 assists, and 0.9 steals per game.

 On July 12, 2016, Bourousis signed a two-year contract with the Greek club Panathinaikos Athens.
 On July 4, 2017, Panathinaikos announced the termination of Bourousis' contract.
 On July 10, 2017, Bourousis signed with the Zhejiang Lions of the Chinese Basketball Association (CBA).

-Bourousis spent the 2020–21 season with the Greek Basket League club Peristeri Athens.
+Bourousis spent the 2020–21 season with the Greek Basketball League club Peristeri Athens.
 He averaged 6.6 points, 5.2 rebounds, and 1.9 assists per game.
 On September 28, 2021, Bourousis signed with ASK Karditsa of the Greek 2nd Division, where he played during the 2021–22 season.
 After that season, he retired from playing pro club basketball.
+After he retired, the Giannis Bourousis Karditsa New Indoor Arena, which is located in Karditsa, Greece, was named after him, in his honor.